RamezCh/Github-training/Git Branching and Merging.md

 - git push origin --delete <old-name> to delete branch from remote repo
 - git push -u origin <new-name> to publish new branch to remote repo

+## Track and Delete Branch
+- git branch -u helps in tracking changes and synchronizing with the remote branch
+- git branch -vv show a list of all local branches along with their latest commit details and their upstream branches if they are set
+- git push -u origin <local-branch> pushes the specified local branch to the remote repository and sets the upstream (tracking) branch for it.
+This means future git push and git pull commands can be executed without specifying the branch name
+- git branch --track <new-branch> origin/<base-branch> useful for creating a new branch that is based on an existing remote branch
+- git checkout --track origin/<base-branch> checks out a local branch that tracks the specified remote branch.
+If the local branch does not exist, it will be created
+- git branch -d my-new-branch  it’s a safe way to delete branches you have already merged
+- git branch -D my-new-branch forces the deletion of the specified branch, even if it has not been merged
+- git push origin --delete <branch-name> deletes the specified branch from the remote repository.
+This is useful for cleaning up old or unused branches on the remote